Back to Skills & Talents

 On the floor, Liam moved with clear purpose.
 He wasn't just taking orders; he was orchestrating the entire service.
 He’d anticipate a table needing more water, a customer looking for the dessert menu.
 He’d gently guide newer staff, demonstrating how to clear plates efficiently, how to approach a table that had been waiting a moment too long with a sincere apology and a proactive solution.
 The restaurant staff, seeing Liam’s confident, organised approach, began to emulate him.
 They learned to trust each other, to communicate clearly, and to take pride in contributing to a smooth service.

 Today, The Gilded Spoon is a genuinely different venue.
 The lunch rush still brings a full house, but the atmosphere is one of energetic efficiency, not desperate chaos.
 I visited again recently, and the transformation was truly remarkable.
 The hum of conversation is steady, punctuated by the gentle clink of cutlery and the murmur of satisfied customers.
 Liam, now officially the Front of House Supervisor, stands taller, his smile genuine, his movements economical.
-He’s no longer running; he’s directing, anticipating, ensuring every minute counts.
+He’s no longer running; he’s directing, anticipating, making sure every minute counts.

 I watched him during a busy Friday lunch.
 A four-top walked in without a booking.
 Liam, without missing a beat, quickly scanned his table management system, found a recently cleared table, and seated them with a warm welcome.
 Within two minutes, a server was at their side, not just with menus, but with water and an offer for drinks.
 The kitchen pass, once a bottleneck, now sees plates flowing out consistently, each one picked up by a server who knows exactly where it’s going.